UW-PSI/SalishSeaModel-analysis/rachael_worklog_ssmc.md

 [Chat and website](https://www.tacoma.uw.edu/it)

 # New runs
+These are my abbreviated notes for running 4b and 4c
+1. Update run_strategy with column with new run label
+2. Run `sbatch main_create_scenario_pnt_wq.sh` to setup input.dat files
+3. Run `coldstart_setup.sh` to get coldstart files in the right place and run coldstart

 ### Notes from Su Kyong (sukyong.yun@pnnl.gov)

 Su Kyong created a folder that I can access that contains the setup and run files.